Android Usage

 Global signals will be used across all ContextSDK calls, and are an easy way to provide additional data to the ContextSDK.

 In general, we recommend using global signals.
-But if have custom signals that are specific to a certain flow, you can provide them as a parameter when getting your context object:
+But if you have custom signals that are specific to a certain flow, you can provide them as a parameter when getting your context

 Please be sure to consider the user's privacy and don't include any sensitive data.
 You are responsible for ensuring that you have the necessary rights to provide the data to us.
 Please at no point include any PII (including but not limited to emails, user IDs, IP addresses, exact locations, etc.) in your custom signals.